Choosing and Caring for Hydrangea Trees!

 First Editions® Strawberry Sundae™ Panicle Hydrangea Tree

-The mini-form of the Vanilla Strawberry Hydrangea is this smaller, more compact Hydrangea!
-Elevated cone-shaped flower clusters emerge creamy white in mid-summer, and then transform to pink as the cooler nights roll around in fall.
-The color finally deepens into a luscious strawberry red!
-Backed by dark green foliage, the First Editions® Strawberry Sundae™ Hydrangea Tree is cold-hardy, and keeps its flowers until frost!
+A mini version of the Vanilla Strawberry Hydrangea, this smaller, more compact Hydrangea elevates cone-shaped clusters that emerge creamy white in mid-summer, then transform to pink as cooler nights arrive in fall.
+The color finally deepens into luscious strawberry red!
+Backed by dark green foliage, the Strawberry Sundae™ Hydrangea Tree is cold-hardy and keeps its flowers until frost!

 • Growing Zones 3 - 8

-• Mature Height 4 - 5 foot tall head on 2 - 3 foot tall standard (6 - 8 feet total)
+• Mature Height 4 - 5 feet tall head on 2 - 3 feet tall standard (6 - 8 feet total)

 • Mature Spread 3 - 4 feet